-may recede into the background once the relationship is brought into existence, after which the creative process takes on a genuinely non-contractual flavor where neither party is seen to be motivated to generate a creative output as a purely contractual obligation.
-Here, the contract is in effect crowding in and stimulating the collaborative impulse.
-Consequently, the mere existence of a contract between the parties is hardly probative on its own; but ought to be scrutinized within the context of overall collaboration that ensues from it.
+collaboration in contractual terms, they cannot evince a collaborative impulse during their actions.
+Determining whether the contractualization diminishes or exacerbates the collaborative impulse requires a closer scrutiny of how exactly the parties reacted to the contractual arrangement during their actual collaboration.
+In some instances, the hired creator may view the contract as delegating the creative endeavor as a whole to her, and requiring her to produce a creative output that is entirely (or for the most part) hers, with any input from the other actor being suggestive at best.260 In these situations, the contractualization effectively crowds out the collaborative impulse as a motivation and replaces it with its own set of (new) reasons.
+Yet, in other situations the contract between the parties may recede into the background once the relationship is brought into existence, after which the creative process takes on a genuinely noncontractual flavor where neither party is seen to be motivated to generate a creative output as a purely contractual obligation.261 Here, the contract is in effect crowding in and stimulating the collaborative impulse.
+Consequently, the mere existence of a contract between the parties is hardly probative on its own, but ought to be scrutinized within the context of overall collaboration that ensues from it.

-In speaking of the motivation crowding effect here, care must to be taken to avoid the trap of equating the contractualization of the collaboration with the presumptively market-driven nature of the task that the parties are engaged in, namely, the production of a marketable creative output.
-The effect being considered is simply of exogenous variables influencing the process-based structure of the collaborative impulse, which to be sure is embedded into an overall instrumentalist (and market-based) orientation.
+In speaking of the motivation crowding effect here, care must be taken to avoid the trap of equating the contractualization of the collaboration with the presumptively market-driven nature of the task that the parties are engaged in, namely, the production of a marketable creative output.
+The effect being considered is simply of exogenous variables influencing the process-based structure of the collaborative impulse, which to be sure is embedded into an overall instrumentalist (and marketbased) orientation.

 From an evidentiary standpoint, the most obvious puzzle in discerning the presence of a collaborative impulse arises in situations where the parties have agreed in advance contractually, about the nature of their statuses.
 Two or more collaborators may thus agree contractually that they should be treated as coauthors, or instead that one of them will be the sole author of the work.
 In these situations, should courts treat the agreement as dispositive on the question of coauthorship?
 From a purely objective stand point, an agreement between the parties on the question of authorship should have little say on their legal statuses, which depends entirely on their actions, behavior, and motivations during the collaboration.
-263 Thus, two creators cannot simply combine their preexisting works together to create what is in effect a collective work, and then create an agreement claiming to be coauthors of a joint work.
+262 Thus, two creators cannot simply combine their preexisting works together to create what is in effect a collective work, and then create an agreement claiming to be coauthors of a joint work.
 Such an agreement, simply put, cannot confer or deny a status that depends entirely on the law and its accompanying legal standard.
 Yet, functionally the agreement nonetheless remains important.